LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 ---

-# Module 2 - Lesson 3: File and Directory Management
+# Lesson 3: File and Directory Management

-## Creating Directories
+## 1. Creating Directories

 In Linux, the correct terminology is **directory**, rather than folder.